 The DT model, however, degraded performance for sequential workloads. it degraded performance for sequential workloads on NVMe-SSD by 15-40%; and in the SATA-SSD case, by 36-73% worse.
 We investigated this performance degradation.
 Figure 5.13 shows the readseq workload running on a RocksDB instance stored on an NVMe-SSD.
 Here, the readahead decision tree predicts the workload correctly in the first three minutes, despite some fluctuations.
 Afterwards, the decision tree model's predictions fluctuate wildly, and at around minute 10 it consistently makes wrong predictions.
-Overall, this was somewhat expected for our I/O optimization problem: neural network models, while more complex to train and use, are more adaptable than decision-trees [78].
-Specifically, when Figure 5.13: Performance timeline graph for tuning with KML decision tree while running readseq workload on NVMe-SSD.

-the DT model mispredicts, and system conditions change (i.e., I/O activity), the DT model continues to mispredict, and it cannot recover as quickly as the more adaptable neural network model.
+Overall, this was somewhat expected for our I/O optimization problem: neural network models, while more complex to train and use, are more adaptable than decision-trees [83].
+Specifically, when the DT model mispredicts, and system conditions change (i.e., I/O activity), the DT model continues to mispredict, and it cannot recover as quickly as the more adaptable neural network model.